 stellar* became Sony NZ’s highest selling Kiwi band.
 In October 2010, stellar* released an 18-track Best Of album (featuring new single So Alive) which coincided with their farewell tour.

 The Narcs formed in Christchurch in 1980, building their initial following through a series of resident club and pub gigs.
 Touring had become a regular event for The Narcs by 1981.

-During a retreat at a commune the band wrote most of the songs for their debut album, Great Divide.
-The single, "Heart and Soul", peaked at #4 on the NZ charts, picked up five 1984 New Zealand Music Awards and the album achieved gold disc status.
+During a retreat at a commune in the summer of 1984 the band wrote most of the songs for their debut album, Great Divide.
+The single, “Heart and Soul”, peaked at #4 on the NZ charts, picked up five 1984 New Zealand Music Awards and the album achieved gold disc status.